-Prerequisites: MUS 124, MUS 160 or 170 or 289, MUS 351.
+Prerequisites: MUS 124, MUS 351.
 Application of basic conducting techniques specifically to instrumental music and to interpreting band and orchestral scores.
 Problems of intonation, balance, attack, and release and of string, woodwind, brass and percussion instruments.
 The instruments in the score; clefs; bowings; instrument ranges; seating charts.
 1 credit.